siara-cc/stackoverflow_db/README.md

 The records can be quickly accessed using User Id, DisplayName or Location through the existing indices.

+# Scripts

+The scripts used for importing the snapshots into database have also been provided here (ParseSOData.java and ins_xml_data_into_db.sh).

 # Screenshots

 ![Screen shot 1](scrshot1.png?raw=true)